PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Sun, 12 Nov 2023 03:57:14 GMT
+⏰ Updated on Sun, 28 Jan 2024 14:48:56 GMT

-💭 Thought: Ternyata debugging itu butuh kesabaran luar biasa.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!